 Polydojo is incorporated in the United States.
 Information collected via the Polydojo Service or through direct interactions with you may be transferred from time to time to our offices or personnel, or to third parties, located throughout the world, and may be viewed and hosted anywhere in the world, including countries that may not have laws of general applicability regulating the use and transfer of such data.
 To the fullest extent allowed by applicable law, by using any of the above, you voluntarily consent to the trans-border transfer and hosting of such information.

 What choices do I have regarding the collection, disclosure and distribution of personal information?

 The term "Do Not Track" refers to a HTTP header offered by certain web browsers to request that websites refrain from tracking the user.
 We take no action in response to Do Not Track requests.

-Can I update or correct my personally identifiable information?
+Can I update or correct my personal information?

 You should be aware that it is not technologically possible to remove each and every record of the information you have provided to us from our system.
-The need to back up our systems to protect information from inadvertent loss means that a copy of your personally identifiable information may exist in a non-erasable form that will be difficult or impossible for us to locate.
-We promise that promptly after receiving your request, all personally identifiable information stored in databases we actively use and other readily searchable media will be updated, corrected, changed or deleted, as appropriate, as soon as and to the extent reasonably practicable.
+The need to back up our systems to protect information from inadvertent loss means that a copy of your personal information may exist in a non-erasable form that will be difficult or impossible for us to locate.
+Promptly after receiving your request, all personal information stored in databases we actively use and other readily searchable media will be updated, corrected, changed or deleted, as appropriate, as soon as and to the extent reasonably and technically practicable.